 The bawełna vs poliester decision isn’t about finding a universal winner — it’s about matching fiber properties to your specific product, customer, and brand positioning.

-Cotton delivers natural comfort, breathability, printability, and biodegradability that justify premium pricing for casual and organic collections.
-Polyester offers durability, performance, easy care, and cost efficiency that dominate activewear, workwear, and high-volume basics.
+Bawełna delivers natural comfort, breathability, printability, and biodegradability that justify premium pricing for casual and organic collections.
+Poliester offers durability, performance, easy care, and cost efficiency that dominate activewear, workwear, and high-volume basics.
 Blended fabrics provide practical middle ground that works for the majority of everyday apparel.

 The brands that make the smartest fabric decisions don’t choose based on assumption or ideology.
 They test both options in actual garment form, evaluate real-world performance through wash and wear cycles, and select the fiber — or blend — that delivers the best customer experience at sustainable margins.